-\textit{Full-field approach.} Wave simulations were performed using algorithm \ref{alg:1}. \textit{k-Wave} toolbox \cite{Treeby}, which uses a k-space pseudospectral method for computing directional gradients of fields \cite{Mast,Tabei}, was used for implementing this algorithm.
-A computational grid with sampled positions in a range $\big[-7.14, +7.11 \big] \times \big[-7.14, +7.11 \big] \times \big[-7.14, 0.46 \big] \text{cm}^3$ and with a spacing $0.5$mm along all the Cartesian coordinates was used.
-The sound speed and ambient density were set 1540 $\text{ms}^{-1}$ and 1000 $\text{kgm}^{-3}$, respectively, and homogeneous.
-The maximum frequency supported by the grid for the wave simulation can be determined by the \textit{Shannon-Nyquist} limit \cite{Tabei}.
-Accordingly, for a homogeneous medium with sound speed $c$, the maximum supported frequency is determined by the formula \cite{k-Wave-um}
+Wave simulations in free space were performed using the k-Wave toolbox, which implements Algorithm~\ref{alg:1} and employs a k-space pseudospectral method to compute the directional gradients of the fields~\cite{Treeby}.
+The mass and force source definitions follow the discretized formulas~\eqref{eq:mass-u-dis}--\eqref{eq:force-dis}.

+A computational grid with sampled positions in the range $\big[-7.14, +7.14 \big] \times \big[-7.14, +7.14 \big] \times \big[-7.14, 0.5 \big] \text{cm}^3$ and with a spacing of 0.4~mm along all Cartesian coordinates was used.
+The sound speed and ambient density were set to 1540~$\text{ms}^{-1}$ and 1000~$ \text{kgm}^{-3}$, respectively, in a homogeneous medium.
+The maximum frequency supported by the grid for wave simulation was determined by the \textit{Shannon-Nyquist} limit \cite{Tabei}.
+For a homogeneous medium with sound speed $c$, the maximum supported frequency is given by \cite{k-Wave-um}: